Klortho/JatsTagLibrary/README.md

 ﻿JatsTagLibrary
 ==============

+<strong><em>
+This repository is not maintained anymore.
+It is kept as an historical record of the generation of the earlier JATS 1.0 and JATS 1.1d1 versions of the Tag Libraries in jatsdoc.
+Newer versions of the Tag Libraries use the original Tag Library sources, which is a custom XML format, for the conversion.
+We hope to have those sources up on GitHub soon.
+</em></strong>

 Looking for the "permalink" user script for the JATS Tag Library pages?
 I've moved that to its own repository, [here](https://github.com/Klortho/TagLibPermalink).